artemiscloud/website/content/blog/_index.md

 ---
-title: "Latest News"
+title: "The ArtemisCloud Blog"
 subtitle: ""
 # meta description
-description: "This is meta description"
+description: "This is the landingpage for the ArtemisCloud Blog"
 draft: false
 ---